DensityCo/structure/README.md

 [![Package Version](https://img.shields.io/npm/v/@density/structure.svg)](https://npmjs.com/@density/structure)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

 Structure is a modular build system for frontend projects.
-It's built to be modular and to supress lock in to any one technology - we're looking at you, Webpack.
+It's built to be flexible, transparent, and to supress lock-in to any one technology (we're looking at you, Webpack).
 There is out of the box support for a number of transpilers ([typescript](https://www.typescriptlang.org/), [babel](https://babeljs.io)), a number of bundlers ([webpack](https://webpack.github.io/), [browserify](http://browserify.org/)), and a css post-processor ([sass](https://sass-lang.com)).

 ## Why not use Webpack to do all of this?
-*PLACEHOLDER*
+- **Flexibility.** Configuring Webpack to support a custom stack can be clunky and complex.
+- **Transparency.** When you buy into the "webpack way", you end up using tons of plugins that are really opaque.
+Because you don't really know what transforms your code goes through, it's hard to "trim the fat" easily.
+- **Troubleshootability.** Due to the above, it's difficult to develop and troubleshoot the development server.

 ## Example
 ```javascript